Canva vs Figma for Non-Designers 2026: Which Tool Actually Makes Sense for You?

 Who Should Choose Canva?

-- A small business owner making your own marketing materials without a design budget
+- A small business owner making your own marketing materials without a dedicated design budget

-- A social media manager pumping out content consistently — this tool was basically made for you
+- A social media manager producing content at volume and speed — Canva was basically built for you

 - An educator building course materials, slide decks, or infographics